RahulJung/ReactEmptyBoiler/README.md

 **Note:**

-If you run in to WEBPACK or BABEL issues please get help.
+If you run into WEBPACK or BABEL issues please get help.
 This activity is not designed for you to worry about that right now.